5 Steps to Craft a Church Mission Statement

 Is there really a "perfect church mission statement"?
 Does your church have it?
 Maybe a better question is, "Can your congregation remember and identify with your mission statement?"

 The fact is, there are an unlimited number of perfect mission statements, because each church has a unique mission that is specific to that congregation.
-In this blog post, we're going to share the step-by-step process for crafting that perfect, unforgettable mission statement for your church.
+In this blog post, I'm going to share the step-by-step process for crafting that perfect, unforgettable mission statement for your church.

-1. Start with Specifics
+1. Start with Church Specifics

-We surveyed the landscape of church mission statements to save you time: it's 80% Great Commission, 15% Love, 5% Corporate Jargon™.
+I surveyed the landscape of church mission statements to save you time: it's 80% Great Commission, 15% Love, 5% Corporate Jargon™.
 If you want your mission statement to sound like everybody else, that's the formula!
 If not, you’ll need to be more specific to your church’s identity.

 Here's an example from National Community Church in Washington, D.C.